 When there is no injury but simple property or vehicle damage and the vehicle or property unattended, Virginia Code §46.2-896 imparts a duty to find the owner and report to them their name, address, driver's license, number, and vehicle registration.
 If, however, the owner cannot be found, then the person must leave a note with their contact information and contact the police within 24 hours.
 As above, this duty also extends to any passengers in the vehicle that struck the unattended property.
 These type of Hit and Run situations typically involve parked cars where the driver is not present.

 The law requires the prosecution to prove who the driver was, that there was an injury or damage to property, that the Defendant either knew or should have known there was an injury or damage, and that they failed to stop or otherwise report the accident as specified in the statute.

 Hit and Run cases in Fairfax County many times lend itself to great defenses.
 Because the person did not stop at the scene of the crash, identification of the driver becomes important.
 For example, just because the striking vehicle is registered to a particular person does not mean that they were the driver (they could have let someone borrow the vehicle that date for example).
 In other cases, what kind of information was provided?
 Many people do stop at the scene of an accident and provide what information they can.
 After all, how else were they later identified and brought to court?

 Free Consultation for Hit and Run

 Feel free to use the contact form below or give us a call.
-We frequently handle hit and run cases in Fairfax County and have a good record in having the charges either reduced or dismissed.
+We regularly hit and run charges in all of the localities in Fairfax County including the Fairfax County General District Court, Fairfax City General District Court, Town of Vienna Court, and Town of Herndon Court.
 All consultations are confidential and free.